vishwanathchiniwar/coding-challenges/Backend/retry/README.md

     - MongoDB (NoSQL Database): `[http://localhost:27017](http://localhost:27017)`
     - Mailhog (Mail Server Mock): `[http://localhost:1025](http://localhost:1025)` (SMTP Server), `[http://localhost:8025](http://localhost:8025)` (Web UI - Inbox)

     For successful completion of the challenge only the provided services may be used.
-You are not forced to use all of the services, but it is not allowed to use additional applications and tools.
+You are not forced to use all of them, but it is not allowed to use additional services.

 - The structure of the microservice at hand follows the Hexagonal-Architecture (aka.
 Clean Architecture - [https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)).
 Incorporate your implementation into the existing application architecture.
 - By default the mail server mock (MailHog) is configured to reject 50% of the received emails.
 This behaviour can be modified or disabled in the `docker-compose.yml`.